ExplorerTech Industries, River City

 Before the message repeated a second time, the earth quaked beneath Sia’s feet.
 She felt weightless for a moment then slammed to the ground.
 Breathing quickly, she scrambled off the floor as the walls shook.
 The glass windows along the back of the room shattered simultaneously.
 She fell back against the desk and her hand fell on the strange device.

 “Ouch.
 Hiss!”
+It stung her.
 She wrenched her hand off the desk and lost her balance.
 She couldn’t examine the wound further.
 The ceiling lights collapsed out of their holders and swung around on their wires.

 The fallen lights forced her to duck her head down and she dropped to her knees.
 The terror in her veins almost kept her there, trembling on the floor while the world collapsed around her, but she still had hope.
 She readied herself to charge at the metal frame of the door.
 If she stayed there petrified beside the flimsy desk with no protection, she’d die.
 No. No.